stephendimig/Getting-and-Cleaning-Data-Project/README.md

    set with the average of each variable for each activity and each subject.

+#Dependencies
+The run_analysis() script is dependent on the dplyr package.
+If you do not already have dplyr installed, do the following:

+> install.packages("dplyr")
+> library("dplyr")

 #How To
 The first thing you need to do to run the run_analysis() scriptt is to source the file into your R environment: